Scarlett100/cicd_app/images2/README.md

 ![alt text](<Screenshot 2024-03-20 at 15.37.18.png>)

-to see the build in motion I will push after writing this line.
+to see the build in motion I will push after writing this line, so we can see it pending:

 # References

 https://medium.com/@ahshahkhan/devops-culture-and-cicd-3761cfc62450